Diffusion-limited aggregation on the hyperbolic plane: Preliminaries

 \subsection{Construction of the DLA}

-The evolution of our aggregate will be represented via a sequence of random finite sets $A_1 \subset A_2 \subset ...$, each element of which is a point in $\HH$ represents a single particle.
+The evolution of our aggregate will be represented via a sequence of random finite sets $A_1 \subset A_2 \subset\cdots,$ each element of which is a point in $\HH$ represents a single particle.
 The particles are assumed to be metric balls of radius $1$, and the elements of the above sets are the centers of those metric balls, hence the actual aggregate takes the form

-We fix a point $p_0 \in \HH$ which we regard as the origin of the aggregate.
+We fix a point $p_0 \in\HH$ which we regard as the origin of the aggregate.
 We begin with the set $A_0 = \{ p_0 \}$.
 The set $A_{i+1}$ will be the existing aggregate $A_i$ with the addition of one point representing the center of the new particle.
-In order to define the law according to which this new point is distributed, will need some more definitions. \\ For a finite set $A \subset \HH$, we define
+In order to define the law according to which this new point is distributed, we will need some more definitions.